 We use scenario analysis to evaluate the potential impact of climate-related risks on the demand for companies' products and services, also known as technology and market risks in the TCFD's risk framework.
 We only conduct this analysis on companies where we think this may be a material risk.
-In our portfolio, this includes companies that sell services to chemical or energy companies, as well as insurers and agricultural companies whose products and services are exposed to physical changes in the climate.
+For example, this has included companies that sell services to chemical or energy companies, as well as insurers and agricultural companies whose products and services are exposed to physical changes in the climate.